Theaster Gates: Philanthropy

 Since 2016, Gates has been serving on the board of the Hirshhorn Museum and Sculpture Garden.
+In 2017, he served on the selection committee for the design of the Barack Obama Presidential Center in Chicago.

-In 2018, along with David Adjaye and Bono, Gates curated the third (RED) auction in Miami to support the Global Fund's work against AIDS, raising a total $10.5 million including matching funds by the Bill & Melinda Gates Foundation.

-Since 2019, Gates has been co-chairing the fashion group Prada's Diversity and Inclusion Advisory Council, alongside Ava DuVernay.
+In 2018, along with David Adjaye and Bono, Gates curated the third (RED) auction in Miami to support the Global Fund's work against AIDS, raising a total $10.5 million, including matching funds by the Bill & Melinda Gates Foundation.
+Since 2019, he has been co-chairing the fashion group Prada's Diversity and Inclusion Advisory Council, alongside Ava DuVernay.

-Art market

-Gates has been represented by White Cube since 2011 and Gagosian Gallery since 2018.
-He previously worked with Regen Projects in Los Angeles and Richard Gray Gallery in Chicago.